 My mission is to help people tell and preserve their unique and valuable stories – including my own.
 My talents and experiences have contributed to my making this mission a reality.
-I am a freelance writer, the author of fifteen books and counting, and ghostwriter, editor, and writing coach for over fifty more.
+I am a freelance writer and artist, the author of over twenty books and counting, and a ghostwriter, editor, and writing coach for over fifty more.

-I write about storytelling in its many wonderful forms.
+I often write about storytelling in its many wonderful forms.
 Eating Mythos Soup: poemstories for Laura is a novel about a story-eater offering redemption through story.
 Making History: how to remember, record, interpret and share the events of your life is award-winning non-fiction which offers a powerful method of discovering how your personal stories contribute to history.
 Dog Park Diary: the social round of Goody Beagle is an award-winning look, in funny words and photos, at the world through a dog’s eyes.
-Childish Discoveries, Adult Distractions, and Creature Discomforts are three short-story collections of the weird and wondrous.
-Even a haiku poem of seventeen syllables can tell a story, which my seven book series The Haiku Books of Days shows.
-And coming soon, The Masks on Grandmother’s Wall, a novel about a storyteller/maskmaker whose creations teach us who we are.
+And more.

 Writing is who I am, way down at the base of my soul.
 (Yes, I know that sounds grandiose.
 Oh well.)
 It is good to know why you do what you do.
 Here is why I write, from my first published book, Eating Mythos Soup: poemstories for Laura.